 Whatever your career goal, a postgraduate qualification from the University of Kent equips you with an impressive portfolio of skills, specialist knowledge and practical experience to help you succeed in a competitive job market.

 By living and studying overseas you have shown potential employers that you are independently minded, ambitious and confident, all attributes graduate employers look for.
+Some students undertake an internship while in Paris, which is a great way to gain valuable work experience.
+Our staff are happy to help with this.
 Our alumni have gone on to a range of careers including, journalism, teaching, political administration and further study.

 We ensure you develop transferable skills and provide a series of workshops to improve your networking, interview and writing skills.
 We also have a specialist careers adviser who visits the School regularly.
 And, of course, the resources of the University's Careers and Employability Service in Canterbury are available to you, including the possibility of Skype consultations with advisers.